davidalanb/cs-518-labs/02 Database/LAB.md

 * Create the initial directory structure for your project.
 In this example, demo-project is the root of my repo:
     - demo-project/app/users/data
-* Copy the files from the "code" directory into this directory.
+* Copy the files from the "starter_code" directory into this directory.

 Notes: